Sky322/TheLittleBlimp/README.md

+Sky Ludwig
+##Final Project Proposal

-# The Little Blimp
+#The Little Blimp

-_italics represent optional pieces that will be implemented if time allows_
+*italics represent optional pieces that will be implemented if time allows*

 The little blimp is a sidecrolling flying shooter where you play as a little blimp.
 You are trying to fly your blimp home when a massive alien invasion comes out of nowhere and you must help defend the Earth from these UFO's.